-Phase 2 of the Perth Transport Futures Project is a new road linking the A9 to the A93 and A94.
-It includes realignment of a section of the A9, provision of a new bridge of the River Tay and Railway and provision of a new grade separated junction on the A9 north of Inveralmond Roundabout.
-This phase provides the much needed third crossing over the River Tay and link road to the north of Scone which will help to alleviate traffic congestion in the City Centre and Bridgend as well as facilitating sustainable development as envisaged in the Council’s Local Development Plan.
+The Cross Tay Link Road (CTLR) is Phase 2 of the Perth Transport Futures Project.
+This is a much needed new road linking the A9 over the River Tay to the A93 and A94 north of Scone.
+It includes realignment of a section of the A9, provision of a new bridge over the River Tay and railway and provision of a new grade separated junction on the A9 north of Inveralmond Roundabout.
+This phase provides the long awaited and much needed third crossing over the River Tay and link road to the north of Scone which will help to alleviate traffic congestion in the City Centre and Bridgend as well as facilitating sustainable development as envisaged in the Council’s Local Development Plan.

 - Design completed by mid 2019